ni/monodrive-documentation/docs/LV_client/sensors/mono_collision.md

 ### Description

-Get the state sensor information of the vehicle.
-Returns the pose of the vehicles around the EGO vehicle.
+Configure and sample the collision sensor.
+Outputs information on the Time to collision, among other relevant information to detect a collision with vehicles or objects with the tag "vt"

 For technical support contact us at <b>support@monodrive.io</b>